edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`CREATE TABLE table_name ...
 PARTITION BY`**

-When creating a partitioned table using the *classic syntax*, Cloudberry Database creates the root partitioned table with the specified table name.
-Cloudberry Database also creates a hierarchy of tables, child tables, that are the sub-partitions based on the partitioning options that you specify.
+When creating a partitioned table using the *classic syntax*, Apache Cloudberry creates the root partitioned table with the specified table name.
+Apache Cloudberry also creates a hierarchy of tables, child tables, that are the sub-partitions based on the partitioning options that you specify.
 The pg_partitioned_table system catalog contains information about the sub-partition tables.

 **`classic_partition_spec`**